Understand

 Exchange rates fluctuate.
 Current rates for these and other currencies are available from XE.com |

-Credit cards and debit cards on the major networks (Cirrus, Maestro, etc.) are accepted by many businesses in town.
+Credit cards and debit cards on the major networks (Cirrus, Maestro, etc.) are accepted by many businesses in Port Vila, but rarely elsewhere.
+Expect to pay a 3-5% processing surcharge.

-ATMs are available in Port Vila, and include the Australian banks ANZ and Westpac.
-The National Bank of Vanuatu has a branch at the airport and is open for all flight arrivals.
+The main banks are National Bank of Vanuatu (NBV), Bank of the South Pacific (BSP) and BRED.
+NBV has a branch at Port Vila's airport and is open for all flight arrivals.
 Otherwise, banking hours are from 08:30 to 15:00.

 Tipping and gifts